floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Arrest Warrant Lookup in Florida

 Another way to look up arrest warrants issued in Florida is to contact the sheriff's office in the county where a crime supposedly occurred.
 Note that some offices do not accept telephone calls for warrant searches and require inquirers to come to the office to acquire the details they seek.
-However, inquirers must exercise caution when seeking these records in person, as active warrants in their name will typically translate to instant arrest.
+However, inquirers must exercise caution when seeking these records in person, as active warrants in their name typically translate to instant arrest.

 Many sheriff's offices also maintain accessible databases to aid public warrant searches within their jurisdictions.
-For example, citizens can obtain information about warrants issued in Polk County by contacting the local sheriff's Warrants Unit at (863) 298-6499 or via email at Wanted@polksheriff.org during regular business hours.
+For example, citizens may obtain information about warrants issued in Polk County by contacting the local sheriff's Warrants Unit at (863) 298-6499 or via email at Wanted@polksheriff.org during regular business hours.
 A person may also access the Polk County Sheriff's Office Warrant Search portal to find local warrants by last name, city, zip code, or gender.

 How to Find Out If You Have a Warrant in Florida